seanlaff/simple-streaming-datasource/README.md

 * Panel repaints are now throttled via RXJS throttling.
 You can tune the frequency to your use case.
 * Streams are cancelled/restarted when queries change

+## Motivation
+Streaming data is a great way to reduce pressure on your metric backend/network.
+Rather than using a 5s dashboard refresh (which requests duplicate points over and over again), stream new data as its avaiable!

 ## Running the example

 Install as you would any grafana datasource.
 Then, run `go run server.go`.
 This will spawn a server at `http://localhost:8080` that this datasource reads data from.
 Also included is a demo dashboard.